roprice/messagemaps-community/README.md

 Message Maps solves this problem for B2B technology firms: not having as much revenue as you could.

-It's a simple tool packaged with a strategy and messaging consulting service.
+It's a simple tool optionally packaged with a strategy and messaging consulting service.
+It can be packaged with similar services: marketing strategy, lead gen services, outbound sales, or product development.

-However, it can also used _separately_ from consulting services in a self-serve capacity.
-If you'd like to try the self-service for free in exchange for feedback, please get in touch before the Oct.
+However, it can also used _separately_ from consulting services in a self-serve way.

+If *you*'d like to try it self-service for free in exchange for feedback, please get in touch before the Oct.
 5th release!

 ...